quickapps/docs/en/user's-guide/field-plugin.rst

-Developers of field plugins can either use the default QuickApps storage table to store data for their fields, or a contributed or custom storage system developed using QuickApps's Field API.
+Developers of field plugins can either use the default QuickApps storage table to store data for their fields, or a contributed or custom storage system developed using QuickApps’s Field API.

 .. meta::
     :title lang=en: Field Plugin